Onobrychis

 Onobrychis, the sainfoins, are a genus of Eurasian perennial herbaceous plants of the legume family (Fabaceae).
-Including doubtfully distinct species and provisionally accepted taxa, about 150 species are presently known.
+About 206 species are presently accepted.
 The Flora Europaea lists 23 species of Onobrychis; the main centre of diversity extends from Central Asia to Iran, with 56 species – 27 of which are endemic – in the latter country alone.
 O. viciifolia is naturalized throughout many countries in Europe and North America grasslands on calcareous soils.

-Description, ecology and uses
+Description

-Sainfoins are mostly subtropical plants, but their range extends throughout Europe as far north as southern Sweden.
-These plants grow on grassland, agricultural land and wasteland.
 The leaves are pinnate, alternate, with 6 to 14 pairs of oblong to linear leaflets.
 Sainfoins have pale pink flowers, typically blooming between June and September and pollinated by honey bees and solitary bees.
 The rounded single-seeded pods bear prominent spikes or similar protrusions in many species, enabling them to cling to the fur of large mammals and be thus distributed.